wurstscript/wurstscript.github.io/_doc/tutorials/saveload/highlevel.md

 ## Load Data

 To load data for a specific player, invoke the `loadData` function with the same file name you used to save.
-Because loading does require syncing, `loadData` expect a closure as second parameter which will be invoked once the loading and syncing has finished.
+Because loading does require synchronizing, `loadData` expects a closure as second parameter which will be invoked once the loading and synchronizing has finished.
-Loading may also fail if the file is empty or corrupted, so you should check the `status` parameter for validity.
+Loading may also fail if the file is empty, corrupted, or the player disconnects during loading - so you should always check the `status` parameter for validity first.
-If the status is `SUCCESS`, the `data` parameter will contain the synced version of the file's contents, which you can immediately use in a synchronous context.
+If the status is `SUCCESS`, the `data` parameter will contain the synchronized version of the file's contents, which you can immediately use in a synchronous context.

 ```wurst
 init